 - for the amount of time that our client would have been providing care for the child or children but is now unable to do so due to the transport accident

-We pay for services in line with our fee schedule:
+We can help pay for services in line with our fee schedule:

 Other things to note

 As child care providers, it is expected that you will:

 - apply the Child Care Benefit as a fee reduction for approved child care, and only invoice us for the out of pocket expenses, and

 - seek government funding, such as the Inclusion Support Subsidy, to assist in the ongoing care of children with high support needs

 - child care services for tasks that our client did not do prior to their transport accident